 ESPEI provides tools to

-- Fit parameterized CALPHAD models to multi-phase or other custom data with uncertainty quantification via Markov chain Monte Carlo
+Fit parameterized CALPHAD models to thermochemical and phase boundary data or other custom data with uncertainty quantification via Markov chain Monte Carlo

 ESPEI has two levels of API that users should expect to interact with:

 Input from YAML files on the command line (via

 Work directly with the Python functions for parameter selection